didx-xyz/aries-cloudapi-python/docs/src/Bootstrap Trust Ecosystem.md

    ```

 4. Copy the `text` and `version` from the API response.
-5. Accept the TAA by POSTING to the following API endpoint: `/ledger/taa/accept`.
+5. Accept the TAA by POSTing to the following API endpoint: `/ledger/taa/accept`.

    1. Paste the `text` and `version` from the previous step into the POST body.
    2. Set the `mechanism` to `service_agreement`.
 A complete POST JSON body example is as follows: